-Habitat School collects and uses personal information about staff, pupils, parents and other individuals who come into contact with the school.
-This information is gathered to enable the school to provide education and other associated functions.
+International Indian School collects and uses personal information about staff, pupils, parents and other individuals who come into contact with the school.
+This information is gathered in order to enable the school to provide education and other associated functions.
 In addition, there may be a legal requirement to collect and use information to ensure that the school complies with its statutory obligations.